The-Real-Thisas/IGCSE-ChemNotes/OrganicChem.md

 ## Petroleum

-There are three types of fossil feuls:
+There are three types of fossil fuels:
  - Coal
  - petroleum (crude oil)
  - natural gas

 ### Formation of petroleum
-The formation of petroteum (or crude oil) is one of the Earth's major natural resources, the result of a process that began up to 400 million years ago.
+The formation of petroleum (or crude oil) is one of the Earth's major natural resources, the result of a process that began up to 400 million years ago.
 When prehistoric marine creatures died, they sank to the seabed and were Covered by mud.
 The change into petroleum and natural gas was brought about by high pressure, high temperature and bacteria acting over millions of years.
 The original organic material broke down into hydrocarbons.
 Compression of the mud above the hydrocarbon mixture transformed it into shale.
 Then geological movements and pressure changed this shale into harder rocks, squeezing out the oil and gas.
 The oil and gas moved upwards through the porous rocks, moving from high-pressure to low-pressure conditions.
 Sometimes they reached the surface, but often they became trapped by a layer of non-porous rock.

 Reservoirs of oil arid has were created.
 These reservoirs are not lakes of oil or pockets of gas, instead, the oil or gas is spread throughout the pores in coarse rocks such as sandstone or limestone, in much the same way as water is held in a sponge.